 A Refuge Volunteer works along-side Refuge employees at Quivira, often performing the same or similar tasks as paid employees.
 Volunteers are not paid, except in certain circumstances (some are also reimbursed for travel expenses).
 These positions are highly respected by Refuge staff, and perform vital functions in the operation of the Refuge.
 Volunteer positions are always open, and are often geared toward the Volunteer and what he or she wants to contribute.
 To find out more, click on the "Get Involved" link below.

-Quivira National Wildlife Refuge annually recruits high school students age 15 through 18 for summer employment in the Youth Conservation Corps (YCC).
-Projects may include trail building and repair, improving wildlife habitat, posting boundary signs, invasive plant control, monitoring wildlife, simple construction, office work and general maintenance activities as needed.
-Enrollees will work mostly outdoors and be subject to summer heat and biting insects.
+In past years, Quivira National Wildlife Refuge annually recruited high school students age 15 through 18 for summer employment in the Youth Conservation Corps (YCC).
+Projects included trail building and repair, improving wildlife habitat, posting boundary signs, invasive plant control, monitoring wildlife, simple construction, office work and general maintenance activities as needed.

 Follow Us Online